sokolhessnerlab/sokolhessnerlab.github.io/index.md

 There are two [Slack](www.slack.com) workspaces[^1] to join.

 1. The **SHLab slack** is for most daily communication.
-The slack workspace has channels for general communication, interesting "good reads" that lab members find, social interactions, research projects (each project has its own channel), direct messages between specific lab members, and more. **To be added to the slack workspace**, email peter.sokol-hessner@du.edu with the email address you'd like to use (typically, your name@du.edu address).
+The slack workspace has channels for general communication, interesting "good reads" that lab members find, social interactions, research projects (each project has its own channel), direct messages between specific lab members, and more. **To be added to the slack workspace**, email Peter with the email address you'd like to use (typically, your name@du.edu address).
 2. The **DU PSYC Coders Slack** is for people in or affiliated with the DU Psychology department who use programming to conduct their research.
 The workspace has channels for e.g., `R`, `python`, `MATLAB`, and more.

 #### Slack Settings